chrisboulton/php-resque/README.markdown

 adds this funcitonality to PHP, so if you'd like process titles updated, install the PECL module as well. php-resque will detect and use it.

+## Event/Hook System ##

+php-resque has a basic event system that can be used by your application to customize how some of the php-resque internals behave.

+You listen in on events (as listed below) by registering with `Resque_Event` and supplying a callback that you would like triggered when the event is
+raised:

+	Resque_Event::listen('eventName', [callback]);

+`[callback]` may be anything in PHP that is callable by `call_user_func_array`:

+* A string with the name of a function
+* An array containing an object and method to call
+* An array containing an object and a static method to call
+* A closure (PHP 5.3)

+Events may pass arguments (documented below), so your callback should accept these arguments.

+You can stop listening to an event by calling `Resque_Event::stopListening` with the same arguments supplied to `Resque_Event::listen`.

+It is up to your application to register event listeners.
+When enqueuing events in your application, it should be as easy as making sure php-resque is loaded and calling `Resque_Event::listen`.

+When running workers, if you run workers via the default `resque.php` script, your `APP_INCLUDE` script should initialize and register any listeners required for operation.
+If you have rolled your own worker manager, then it is again your responsibility to register listeners.

+A sample plugin is included in the `extras` directory.

+### Events ###

+#### beforeFirstFork ####

+Called once, as a worker initializes.
+Argument passed is the instance of `Resque_Worker` that was just initialized.

+#### beforeFork ####

+Called before php-resque forks to run a job.
+Argument passed contains the instance of `Resque_Job` for the job about to be run.

+`beforeFork` is triggered in the **parent** process.
+Any changes made will be permanent for as long as the worker lives.

+#### afterFork ####

+Called after php-resque forks to run a job (but before the job is run).
+Argument passed contains the instance of `Resque_Job` for the job about to be run.

+`afterFork` is triggered in the child process after forking out to complete a job.
+Any changes made will only live as long as the job is being processed.

+#### beforePerform ####

+Called before the `setUp` and `perform` methods on a job are run.
+Argument passed contains the instance of `Resque_Job` about for the job about to be run.

+You can prevent execution of the job by throwing an exception of `Resque_Job_DontPerform`.
+Any other exceptions thrown will be treated as if they were thrown in a job, causing the job to fail.

+#### afterPerform ####

+Called after the `perform` and `tearDown` methods on a job are run.
+Argument passed contains the instance of `Resque_Job` that was just run.

+Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as having failed.

+#### onFailure ####

+Called whenever a job fails.
+Arguments passed (in this order) include:

+* Exception - The exception that was thrown when the job failed
+* Resque_Job - The job that failed

+#### afterEnqueue ####

+Called after a job has been queued using the `Resque::enqueue` method.
+Arguments passed (in this order) include:

+* Class - string containing the name of the class the job was scheduled in
+* Arguments - array of arguments supplied to the job

 ## Contributors ##

 * chrisboulton